sethbern/CSJava/_sources/Unit3-If-Statements/topic-3-3-if-else.rst

    :language: java
    :autograde: unittest
    :practice: T
+   :stdin: 16

-   Run the following code to see what it prints out when the variable age is set to the value 16.
-Change the variable age's value to 15 and then run it again to see the result of the print statement in the else part.
+   Run the following code to see what it prints out when the variable age is set to the value 18.
+   Change the input value to 18 and then run it again to see the result of the print statement in the else part.
-   Can you change the if-statement to indicate that you can get a license at age 15 instead of 16?
+   Can you change the if-statement to indicate that you can get a license at age 16 instead of 18?
    Use 2 test cases for the value of age to test your code to see the results of both print statements.
    ~~~~

+   import java.util.Scanner;
-   public class DriversLicenseTest
+   public class DriversTest
    {
       public static void main(String[] args)
       {
+        Scanner scan = new Scanner(System.in);
+     {
-        int age = 16;
+        int age = scan.nextInt();
-        if (age >= 16)
+        if (age >= 18)
         {
             System.out.println("You can get a driver's license in most states!");
         }